 I wouldn’t do this ride in the winter.
 Much of the beauty along Deer Creek involves the sun coming through the maple leaves, and in the winter they’re gone, leaving a perfectly conventional conifer forest.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

-Start at the intersection of Highway 32 and Humboldt Road (the road to Butte Meadows), up Hwy 32 from Chico.
+Start at the intersection of Highway 32 and Humboldt Road (the road to Butte Meadows), 28 miles northeast of Chico on Hwy 32, an intersection called Lomo though there is nothing there.
 Ride to the end of Hwy 32, where it T’s into Hwy 36; ride back.
 The route profile is simple: you’ll drop down from the ridge into Chico Creek Canyon, cross Chico Creek (it’s a lovely spot, worth a stop and a walk along the water), climb out of the canyon and up to the summit ridge between Chico Creek and Deer Creek, drop down into Deer Creek Canyon, cross Deer Creek, and ride along the creek to the T. This involves a lot of elevation gain, but it’s never steep—you’ll do three moderate, extended climbs in the 51 miles.